Matenadaran: Main building

 The Matenadaran building is situated on a slope at the northeastern end of Mashtots Avenue, the main thoroughfare in central Yerevan.
 Rising 18 m above street level, it forms a visual endpoint for the avenue and serves as an intermediate link in the spatial composition that includes the statue of Mother Armenia and its large pedestal atop the hill.

 Yerevan's chief architect Mark Grigorian was commissioned by the Soviet Armenian authorities to design it in October 1939, almost immediately after the manuscripts were decided to be transferred to Yerevan.
 Interrupted by the Great Patriotic War, he completed the design by November 1944, when his sketches were first publicly displayed.
 Despite accusations of nationalism, its design was endorsed by the Soviet Armenian leader Grigory Arutinov, while academician Hovsep Orbeli proposed its location.
 Its construction lasted from 1945 to 1957–58, with a pause from 1947 to 1953 due to a shortage of skilled laborers.
-Its interior decoration was completed between 1957 and 1959.
+Interior finishing was completed between 1957 and 1959.
 The building was most recently renovated in 2012.

-Faced with local gray basalt, its design is influenced by medieval Armenian architecture.
+Standing 22.4 m tall, it is a simple cube faced with local gray basalt.
+The design of its façade and interior are influenced by medieval Armenian architecture.
 Grigorian believed that the "attractive features of national architecture should be expressed in this building as vividly and strongly as possible."
-Its rectangular façade is inspired by the eastern façade of the 12th century southern gavit (narthex) of the Church of the Holy Apostles (Arakelots) of Ani, the grand capital of Bagratid Armenia.
+Its rectangular façade—a tall arched central entrance flanked by two tall and narrow decorative niches on both sides—is specifically inspired by the eastern façade of the 12th century southern gavit (narthex) of the Church of the Holy Apostles (Arakelots) of Ani, the grand capital of Bagratid Armenia.
 (Note: Grigorian chose not to incorporate the entrance's muqarnas, which he described as "somewhat Persian-style."
-Instead, he designed an "elegant main entrance that harmonizes with the national traditions of Armenian architecture."
+Instead, he designed an "elegant main entrance that harmonizes with the national traditions of Armenian architecture.")
+Grigorian also cited the ancient Egyptian Temple of Edfu and the Baron's Palace in Ani as an inspiration—the former for the double triangular niches and the latter for the decorative frame.
+The niches have been also likened to those of Geghard and St. Hripsime.

-Although he initially cited the southern gavit of the Church of the Apostles as an inspiration, Grigorian later argued that the façade design—a tall central entrance flanked by two decorative niches on both sides—has older roots, appearing on the ancient Egyptian Temple of Edfu, and then at Ani's Apostles Church and the Baron's Palace that also incorporate a decorative frame.)
-Its shallow niches have been likened to those of Geghard and St. Hripsime.
+The central archway features an arrangement of interlocking octagonal metal modules resembling medieval decorations found on the tympana of Yereruik and Saint Bartholomew Monastery.
+The design of the main entrance relies exclusively on basic geometric forms.
+The grand copper door, inspired by medieval church doors, is decorated with repeating motifs.
+(Note: One source claims it is a replica of the door of the Arakelots Monastery near Mush dated 1134.)